tact-lang/pitaya/docs/SPECIFICATION.md

 - Name collisions: controlled by `import_conflict_policy = "fail" | "overwrite" | "suffix"` (default `"fail"`).
 For `"suffix"`, `_2`, `_3`, … are appended atomically while holding the import lock.
 For `"overwrite"`, a forced ref update is used.
 - Failures: if git fetch fails (disk space/corruption), the instance is marked failed with details.
 The isolated workspace is preserved for debugging.

 **Deduplication policy (suffix)**: By provenance.
-Different tasks importing the same commit MAY create separate suffixed branches; this is by design to preserve branch‑per‑task traceability.
+Different tasks importing the same commit create separate suffixed branches; this preserves branch‑per‑task traceability.

-**Suffix idempotency with provenance (normative)**: Under the per‑repo import lock and when `import_conflict_policy="suffix"`:
+**Suffix idempotency with provenance**: Under the per‑repo import lock and when `import_conflict_policy="suffix"`:

 1) If any candidate branch matching `^${branch_name}(_[0-9]+)?$` has `HEAD == WS_HEAD` and the commit’s note already includes this `task_key`, treat as idempotent success and return that branch (no new suffix).